AdobeDocs/experience-manager-pattern-detection.en/help/using/ioi.md

 >[!CONTEXTUALHELP]
 >id="aemcloud_bpa_ioi_guidance"
 >title="Implementation Guidance"
 >abstract="Customers should review their custom code to identify the usage of such APIs and refactor them to be compatible with AEM as a Cloud Service.
-Reach out to Adobe Support for help & clarifications"
+Contact Adobe Support for help or clarifications."
 >additional-url="https://helpx.adobe.com/enterprise/using/support-for-experience-cloud.html" text="Experience Cloud Support"

 * Use the Sling Resource API (or the JCR API) instead of low-level access.